pavinduLakshan/asgardeo-agent-identity-sdk/README.md

         "https://www.googleapis.com/auth/gmail.readonly",
         "https://www.googleapis.com/auth/gmail.labels",
     ),
-    "username": "johndoe@example.com", # The user for which the async authentication flow should be initiated "async": True # Indicates the authentication should be completed asynchronously, using CIBA.
+    "username": "johndoe@example.com", # The user for which the async authentication flow should be initiated, required for async auth
 }

-agent.initOnBehalfOfAuth(on_behalf_of_auth_request)
+agent.initOnBehalfOfAuth(on_behalf_of_auth_request, { async: True })
 ```